miguelbranco80/miguelbranco80/README.md

 My background is in distributed systems and databases.

-Nowdays, have a growing focus on AI systems, particularly at the intersection of data access, analytics, and data safety.
+Nowdays, have a growing focus on AI systems, particularly at the intersection of data, governance and workflows.

 Before founding RAW Labs, I published on topics like scientific data processing and large-scale distributed data management.
 Check out [my Google Scholar profile](https://scholar.google.com/citations?hl=en&user=-9HaVzYAAAAJ) for more.